aluzardo/layout-responsive-testing/README.md

 # Layout Responsive Testing Study using Galen Framework

-This repo could be used to understand how the Galen Framework could be used to test a responsive website based on http://mindengine.net/post/2014-01-07-layout-testing-for-responsive-websites-with-selenium.-doing-it-properly .
+This repo could be used to understand how the Galen Framework could be used to test a responsive website based on http://mindengine.net/post/2014-01-07-layout-testing-for-responsive-websites-with-selenium.-doing-it-properly and http://galenframework.com/docs/tutorial-first-project/.

 This repo contains tests.
 The goal is to run automated tests and have a final report.